BeatAroundTheBuscher/BeatAroundTheBuscher.github.io/Jagged_Alliance_2/FAQ.md

 Q: The difficulty setting "Experienced" is too easy, but "Expert" is too hard?!

 A: Try setting "Progress Speed of Item Choices" to "Slow".
 One of the reasons why Expert is hard is due to how well kitted out Deiranna's elite troops are.
-Elites start at Cooldown 5 (of 10).
+Elites start at Coolness 5 (of 10).
 "Slow" Progress Speed will reduce their coolness by 3 till you get to 10 progress, by 2 till 40 progress and finally by 1 till you get to 80 progress.

 Press "V" to see your current Max Progress (second number)